Wixárika (Huichol) Interpreters and Translators: A Quick Guide

 - 5 min read

-For the Wixárika, whose cultural and linguistic heritage has stood the test of time, interpreters play a major role in bridging the gap between their traditional ways of life and the challenges of modern migration.
+For the Wixárika, whose cultural and linguistic heritage has stood the test of time, language services play a major role in bridging the gap between their traditional ways of life and the challenges of modern migration.

-This blog explores the Wixárika language, why the Wixárika people are migrating, and the support interpreters can provide them as they settle in the United States.
+This blog explores the Wixárika language, why the Wixárika are migrating, and the help interpreters can provide as they settle in the United States.

 Who speaks Wixárika (Huichol)?

-Wixárika, also sometimes called Huichol, is a language spoken by an Indigenous group living in the Sierra Madre Occidental region of western Mexico.
+Wixárika, also known as Huichol, is a language spoken by an Indigenous group residing in the Sierra Madre Occidental region of western Mexico.
 Their homeland stretches across several Mexican states: Jalisco, Nayarit, Durango, Zacatecas, and San Luis Potosí.
 An estimated 60,000 people speak Wixárika, classifying it as a vulnerable language.
 The name “Huichol” likely stems from a misinterpretation by Spanish colonists, possibly derived from “Guachichil” or “Wizarika.”
-Although many people still commonly refer to the Wixárika language and people as the “Huichol”, this, like many “names” for Indigenous languages and peoples, is incorrect.

 Why are the Wixárika (Huichol) migrating?